Revere gets wacky winner in Angels' 3-2 victory over Dodgers

 ANAHEIM, Calif.
-(AP) -- Ben Revere scored the winning run from second base on a passed ball and a throwing error by catcher Yasmani Grandal, and the Los Angeles Angels blew a ninth-inning lead before beating the Los Angeles Dodgers 3-2 on Wednesday night.
+(AP) — Ben Revere reached base on an error, advanced on a wild pitch and then scored the winning run on a passed ball and a throwing error caused by Cameron Maybin's walk-off strikeout.

-Cameron Maybin ended up with a walk-off strikeout of sorts when Grandal lost control of Pedro Baez's third strike and then put his throw over Chase Utley's head at first, allowing Revere to score in bizarre fashion.
+"We haven't lost any games like that," Dodgers manager Dave Roberts said.
+"Unfortunately, things like that are going to happen.
+That's a tough way to lose."

+The Angels have taken two of the first three games in the annual interleague rivalry series, which concludes Thursday in Anaheim.

-Grandal had just hit a tying homer off Cam Bedrosian (2-0) with two outs in the ninth for the Dodgers, but the Angels rallied against Baez (2-1) to send the NL leaders to just their third loss in 20 games.
+After Grandal homered off Cam Bedrosian (2-0), the Angels rallied against Baez (2-1) to send the NL leaders to just their third loss in 20 games.

+Grandal said he double-clutched his throw to first because he was worried about Revere's speed.
+The catcher went from hero to goat with similarly alarming speed, but he was sanguine about the weirdest ninth inning in a long while for the Dodgers.

+"That's the beauty of this game: You've got to be three or four steps ahead," Grandal said.
+"I didn't see that scenario coming.
+I saw just about every other scenario coming. ...
+As a catcher, you need to be 20 steps ahead of everything.
+I guess today I was only 19."

 Andrelton Simmons hit a two-run homer in the sixth for the Angels.

-Trayce Thompson homered in the eighth inning, and the Dodgers were down to their final strike before Grandal dramatically tied it.
+Trayce Thompson hit his first homer since July 3, 2016, in the eighth inning, but the Dodgers were down to their final strike before Grandal dramatically tied it.

-The Angels then rallied to take two of the first three games in the annual interleague Freeway Series, which concludes Thursday in Anaheim.

-Bedrosian was one pitch from his first save since missing 53 games with a strained groin, but Grandal hit it to the fake rock pile beyond center field for his 10th homer of the season.

 After splitting the first two games of the Freeway Series in Chavez Ravine earlier this week, the Dodgers had their usual healthy turnout of fans in Orange County.
 Dozens of those Dodgers fans in the elevated right field stands even unveiled a large blue banner with their LA logo spanning several rows of seats, although it quickly disappeared back into the crowd.